Producement/producement.github.io/_posts/2018-11-22-hire-product.md

 > I would like to let you know my feelings after the technical interview with Jordan and Erko.
 I really >liked it.
 Not only because it went well (in my opinion), but also because it already influenced my >day-to-day routine.
 > Why did I like it — mostly because of instant feedback.
 They were very straight regarding my >motivation and customer orientation.
 I thought I had no issues as to those, but now I realise, that I >should pay more attention to them.
 Also, I was able to explain what I really wanted to say and avoid >any misunderstanding.
 Thanks to Jordan I keep in mind that a good colleague will appreciate honest >feedback more than anything else.

-**This is no. 1 of a series of blog posts on Product Engineering — how to maximise your impact.
-Subscribe this account to get updates on next posts.**
+**This is no. 1 of a series of blog posts on Product Engineering — how to maximise your impact.**

 _Thanks to Liisi Eenmaa and Maido Käära._